Center for Cyber Safety and Education Outstanding Volunteer Award

 - Account of nominee’s accomplishments for each of the award’s criteria

-- A curriculum vitae or Linked-in profile link for the nominee (non-prescriptive).
+- A curriculum vitae or Linked-in profile link for the nominee.
 Include the candidate’s name, address and email, history of employment, degrees, research experience, honors, memberships, and service to the community through committee work, advisory boards, etc.

-- Optional: A nomination letter with one-sentence citation (150-words).
+- Optional: A nomination letter with one-sentence citation (150 characters or less).
 Letterhead stationery is preferred.
 Nominator’s name, title, institution, and contact information (phone number and email address) are required.
 The citation should appear at either the beginning or end of the nomination letter.
 The nomination letter should account for the accomplishments of the candidate based on the criteria established for this award.

-- Nominated project must be completed outside of nominators’ normal duties and responsibilities.
+- Nominated body of work must be completed outside of nominators’ normal duties and responsibilities.

 - Submissions must align with the category for which they are nominated and requires completeness and accuracy of the information provided.
 Nominators may be contacted by The Center for Cyber Safety and Education staff regarding the nomination package requirements or to clarity or confirm the accuracy of any information provided.